Yeah69/MrMeeseeks.DIE.Docs/docs/getting-started.md

 This is it!
 Probably the simplest example you can think of, but it's a start ;)

 The `await using` will asynchronously dispose of the container at the end.
 In this example it's not necessary because we don't have any disposables in use yet.
 However, this will prepare the use for future changes.
 But keep in mind that it's not forced upon you.
 If you don't need it you can remove it at your own risk of missing to dispose resources.

+Please note that we don't use the container class constructor directly, but the a generated static function that creates a container instance via that constructor.
+If we would use the before mentioned initialization features, then they would be placed at this static function and therefore guaranteed to be processed as well.

 ## Making It Dependency Injection Idiomatic